 Faculty Coordinator, Marketing Option

 A Student-Designed Option in Business Administration is available for those students whose interests are not fully satisfied by any of the other currently available options in Business Administration.
-Students desiring a self-designed option must identify a faculty sponsor and submit to that sponsor a standard written proposal describing their objectives and intended program of study.
-After faculty approval, the proposal must receive approval from the Undergraduate Programs Office in Paul College.
+Students desiring a self-designed option must submit to the Faculty Coordinator a standard written proposal describing their objectives and intended program of study.
+After approval by the Faculty Coordinator, the proposal must receive approval from the Undergraduate Programs Office in Paul College.
 The Faculty Coordinator is Dr. Carole K. Barnett (email@example.com), 862-3307, Office: 360L).

 Students considering this option should begin to plan for it no later than the second semester of their Sophomore year.
 The formal application deadline is October 15 of a student’s Junior year; students must have a cumulative grade point average of at least 3.0.